-- Consider historical use when assessing facilities for allocation.
-When opportunities arise to review allocation of facilities, weighting is to be - When opportunities arise to review allocation of facilities, weighting is to be given to groups with female, disabled, non-English speaking background and other membership bases. - Provide access to reserves and buildings within reserves for the disabled where practical and affordable - Recognise the role of community sports clubs in using Council facilities to operate sport. - When opportunities to redistribute allocation of Council facilities arise, the principle of satisfying the greatest demonstrated recreation or leisure need.
-Implement relevant findings of the Leisure - Implement relevant findings of the Leisure Strategic Plan 2003.
+Equity of access is considered when an opportunity arises to review allocation of use of Council facilities.
+0 HSC Consider historical use when assessing facilities for allocation.
+When opportunities arise to review allocation of facilities, weighting is to be given to groups with female, disabled, non-English speaking background and other membership bases.
+Provide access to reserves and buildings within reserves for the disabled where practical and affordable Strive to provide equal opportunity of access to community land for all sectors of the community.